nothingnothings/ArtGarage/README.md

 Some of the Languages and Libraries employed:

 - HTML5
-- CSS3 (besides animations, mainly flexbox and common styles, with media queries for adjustments)
+- CSS3 (besides animations, mainly Flexbox and common styles, with media queries for adjustments)
 - Vanilla JavaScript (no JavasScript frameworks; usage of `var`, normal functions and common eventListeners)

 ## Setup